BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 </project>
 ````

 Spring will look for the existence of XML files that can serve as configuration files.
-If it finds web.xml it will try to create a Spring bean of type DispatcherServlet This servlet is responsible for receiving requests and sending them to the controller.
-This servlet will run in a web server, in our case a Tomcat server.
+If it finds web.xml it will try to create a Spring bean of type DispatcherServlet.
+This servlet is responsible for receiving requests and sending them to the controller.
+This servlet will run in a web server, which is also referred to as a web container, in our case a Tomcat server.

 **src/main/webapp/WEB-INF/web.xml**